Summer Camp Program 2020 Wait List Registration – Now Open for All Families

 - Cancellations due to serious and unexpected emergency medical reason (requiring hospitalization or affecting ambulatory mobility and ability to participate) for all programs are subject to the Executive Director’s approval and receipt of an original and verifiable doctor’s letter, except as noted.

 - Insufficient Funds Returns are subject to a $50 administrative fee.

 - Any refunds granted will be returned within 4 weeks time.

 Camp Waterdown (WDCC) reserves the right to terminate the registration of or to withdraw a child from program participation at any time, at the Program Director or Executive Director’s discretion, in the interest of the child and / or the Camp Waterdown (WDCC) program.
 In the case of temporary withdrawal or permanent termination of a registrant’s participation, an affected child in attendance will remain in care until safely discharged to the designated parent or guardian.
-In such cases, a proportional refund for only full days terminated will be considered less an administration fee of $35.
+In such cases, a proportional refund for only full days terminated will be considered.

 Please understand that the financial obligations of Camp Waterdown / WDCC are fixed for each program and the withdrawal of a camper does not lessen our operating expenses.

 Space in our programs is limited (and we adhere to Ministry guidelines for safe and effective Adult/Child ratios, as well as ratios imposed by COVID-19 guidance).
 We reserve the right to refund and cancel enrolments as need if an accidental overbooking or program cancellation occurs.

 Wait List priority is not guaranteed as we do not take deposits until space if offered for acceptance.
 Our Wait List is reviewed using our existing Priority Placement Protocol (that favours existing client families) among other considerations, as well as any optional considerations provided by the Ministry of Education or Hamilton Public Health.